You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 The hierarchy:

-- Morning light exposure (sets circadian clock, activates anti-inflammatory pathways)
+- Morning light exposure (sets circadian clock)

 - Consistent wake time (anchors circadian rhythm)